azurecitadel/azurecitadel.github.io/devops/devops-vsts.md

 ---
-layout: article

 title: DevOps with VS Code, VSTS & Azure App Service
 date: 2017-09-29
-categories: labs
+category: devops
-tags: [vscode, vsts, nodejs, lab]
+tags: [vscode, azure-devops, nodejs]
-comments: true
-author: John_Duckmanton
+author: John Duckmanton
 excerpt: In this lab we will use Visual Studio Code and Visual Studio Team Services to create a continuous integration/continuous deployment pipeline to deploy a Node.js application to Azure App Service using an ARM Template.
-image:
-  feature:
+header:
-  teaser: Education.jpg
+  teaser: /images/teaser/devops-proj.png
-  thumb:
+  overlay_image: /images/teaser/devops-proj.png
 ---

-{% include toc.html %}

 ## Overview